graphcommerce-org/graphcommerce/docs/content/getting-started/pages.md

 `DefaultPageDocument` is used to fetch the data required to render the menu, footer and page content.

-In this example, the url variable is empty.
+In this example, the URL variable is empty.
 As a result, the `...PageContentQueryFragment` will have no result when trying to fetch a GraphCMS page with URL `''`.